Matter effect in presence of a sterile neutrino and resolution of the octant degeneracy using a liquid argon detector: Octant Degeneracy

-Next, we study the behavior of the probabilities at a higher baseline of 7000 km where the resonant matter effect comes into play.
+Next, we study the behaviour of the probabilities at a higher baseline of 7000 km, where the resonant matter effect comes into play.
 We observe the appearance probability $P_{\mu e}$ as a function of the phase $\delta_{13}$ (left), and $\delta_{14}$ while the respective other phase variation creates band at different values of $\theta_{23}=39^\circ,42^\circ,48^\circ,51^\circ$ spanning over both octants at energy maxima of 6.5 GeV in \autoref{fig:pme_6.5_oct_7k}.
 We see similar variations of the disappearance channel probability $P_{\mu \mu}$ at maxima energy of 7 GeV in \autoref{fig:pmm_7_oct_7k}.
+Energies of 6.5 GeV and 7 GeV are chosen as they correspond to the maxima in $P_{\mu e}, P_{\mu \mu}$ channels at this baseline, respectively.
+The effect of sterile mixing angles and phases on octant sensitivity in the $P_{\mu e}$ channel at other energies can be seen in \autoref{fig:pme_eng-oct}.
 The following facts can be noted, \begin{itemize} \item Unlike at 1300 km, the $P_{\mu e}$ probability bands of opposite octant at 7000 km are clearly separated.
 It suggests that even with the variation of phases and $\theta_{23}$ in both octants, the octant degeneracy can be clearly removed at higher baselines.

-\item In $P_{\mu \mu}$ channel, the LO and HO bands are mostly separated apart from occurrence of WO-W$\delta_{13}$ (left panel), WO-R$\delta_{14}$/W$\delta_{14}$ (right panel) degeneracies respectively around $\delta_{13}$, $\delta_{14}$ values of $\pm150^\circ$ in a tiny region.
+\item In $P_{\mu \mu}$ channel, the LO and HO bands are mostly separated apart from the occurrence of WO-W$\delta_{13}$ (left panel), WO-R$\delta_{14}$/W$\delta_{14}$ (right panel) degeneracies respectively around $\delta_{13}$, $\delta_{14}$ values of $\pm150^\circ$ in a tiny region.
 This suggests contributions to the octant sensitivity also come from the $P_{\mu \mu}$ channel.
-The sensitivity of the octant in $P_{\mu\mu}$ comes from the first term in \eqref{Pmm24_1} which has a more significant contribution at 7000 km than 1300 km as noted in \autoref{fig:pmm_terms} due to larger matter effect. \end{itemize}
+The sensitivity of the octant in $P_{\mu\mu}$ comes from the first term in \eqref{Pmm24_1}, which has a more significant contribution at 7000 km than 1300 km as noted in \autoref{fig:pmm_terms} due to larger matter effect. \end{itemize}